sahand-zeynol/nestjs-rabbitmq-sdk/README.md

  ```

  ## Usage with Services ( Consumer )
- If you imported `RmqModule` globally, you don't need to import it to module which you want to use.
+ If you import `RmqModule` globally, you don't need to import it to the module.

  ```typescript
 import { Injectable } from '@nestjs/common';